Find a Yacht

 If you're off sailing in a couple of days, you might be interested to know what the 7 day forecast is - our handy widget below should give you a good idea, though once you're out there we recommend using windguru.cz.

 Our Guide to Rhodes

-Nowadays, it is a very popular tourist island - offering the crazy (but less so in recent years) nightlife of Faliraki for youngsters, resorts of outstanding beauty for more sedate travellers, and historic relics to unearth for those that enjoy culture over sunshine.
+Nowadays, it is a very popular tourist island owing to its fine weather and outstanding beaches, and that it has something to offer to everyone – from crazy (but less so in recent years) nightlife in Faliraki for wild youngsters, resorts of outstanding beauty for more sedate travellers, and historic relics to unearth for those that enjoy culture over sunshine.

-Aside from the great history of Rhodes itself, there are long and sandy beaches with plenty of great tavernas, bars and almost guaranteed sunshine which make Rhodes a desirable place to spend the day and night.
+Aside from the great history, there are long and sandy beaches around the whole of the island, sometimes quiet and private, or sometimes with jet-ski hire, water-skiing, wind-surfing or banana-boats.
+There’s also plenty of great tavernas, bars and almost guaranteed sunshine which make Rhodes a desirable place to spend the day and night.

 Local Events / Festivals

 There’s usually something going on in Rhodes, even if it’s just the tourist street performers who serenade passers-by with folk and international covers (albeit sometimes to horrendous effect), particularly during the summer months.
 The local tourist board also pay for local performing arts groups to take to the streets to entertain the tourists, but they don’t seem to publish much information online, so it’s worth heading to the tourist information if you’ll be in town for more than a night or so.